trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 ### The EC2 instance must be configured with the proper drivers to run AI workloads on the GPU.

 These GPU-compatible EC2 instances are created with a version of the Amazon Linux 2023 AMI.
 By default, these come installed with open-source Nouveau drivers.
-Instead, Large Language Models require the corresponding Nvidia drivers for your environment.
-The Nvidia drivers are not open-source and, therefore, cannot be installed by default.
-However, Nvidia has made the drivers available for download.
+Instead, most generative AI workloads require the corresponding Nvidia drivers for your environment.
+Nvidia has made the drivers available for download.
 Refer to the following [AWS documentation]( https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html) for more details on installing the drivers.
 The CloudFormation template will automatically download and install the Nvidia drivers on the EC2 instance via its User Data (which runs on boot).
-This can be found in lines 79-91 of the template.yaml file found in this repository:
+This can be found in lines 79-91 of the `template.yaml` file found in this repository:
 ```
       UserData:
         Fn::Base64: !Sub |